Cordell Annesley: Brian Annesley in old age

-Cordell Annesley argued with her sisters over their father's estate when he was old.
+Annesley argued with her sisters over their father's estate when he was old.
 In 1603, Grace Wildgoose tried to have her father declared senile and incompetent.
 John Wildgose, acting under advice from Sir Robert Cecil, went to Brian Annesley's house in October 1603 and found him "fallen into such imperfection and distemperature of mind and memory" that he was unfit to manage his estates.
 Wildgose tried to make an inventory of his possessions.
 Cordell Annesley, who was looking after her father, prevented this.

-Subsequently three men, Sir Thomas Walsingham, Sir James Croft, and Samuel Lennard, acting under Cecil's instructions, went to the house and sealed up trunks and chests of evidences and valuables.
+Subsequently three men, Thomas Walsingham, James Croft, and Samuel Lennard, acting under Cecil's instructions, went to the house and sealed up trunks and chests of evidence and valuables.
 Croft was asked to manage Brian Annesley's rents.
 They noted that his daughters were in "emulation", or quarrelling.
 They wrote a joint letter to Cecil from Scadbury, the home of Walsingham and his wife Audrey Walsingham, who had played a role in the entertainment at Harefield.

-Cordell wrote to Sir Robert Cecil to complain about this.
-She thanked him for the visit of the "sundry gentlemen of worship" but explained that this was not enough to satisfy John Wildgose, who wanted his father-in-law declared a lunatic.
+Annesley wrote to Sir Robert Cecil to complain about this.
+She thanked him for the visit of the "sundry gentlemen of worship" but explained that this was not enough to satisfy Wildgose, who wanted his father-in-law declared a lunatic.
 She thought her father deserved a different name, "a better agnomination" after his long service to Queen Elizabeth.
-If her father was declared a lunatic and incompetent to manage her affairs, she preferred that Sir James Croft would be made administrator of his estates.
+If her father was declared a lunatic and incompetent to manage her affairs, she preferred that Croft would be made administrator of his estates.
 Attempts have been made to link this affair with the plot of King Lear and the role of Cordelia, and the reprinting of an older play King Leir in 1605.

 Brian Annesley died in 1604.
 He had made a will in April 1600 bequeathing the manor of Weydon Keylefe (Withdean Keyliffe) in Patcham to Grace Wildgose, Forrest Place and Brockley Farm in Lewisham to Lady Sandys, and other lands in Lewisham to Cordell.
-Cordell Annesley was executrix of the will and John and Grace Wildgose unsuccessfully disputed this.
+Cordell Annesley was executrix of the will and the Wildgoses unsuccessfully disputed this.
 King James granted the manor of Kidbrooke near Charlton, which had been in his possession, to the Earl of Mar.

 Marriage and family

-Cordell Annesley married William Hervey of Kidbrooke on 4 February 1608 at St Giles-without-Cripplegate.
+Annesley married William Hervey of Kidbrooke on 4 February 1608 at St Giles-without-Cripplegate.
 They had three sons and three daughters, including Elizabeth who married John Hervey of Ickworth.

-She died on 23 April 1636 at her husband's house on the Strand.
+Annesley died on 23 April 1636 at her husband's house on the Strand.
 A monument at St Margaret's Lee commemorated her parents and the three daughters.
 The church has been rebuilt and a marble tablet from the tomb was fixed to the remaining ruin of the old tower.
-It indicated that Cordell Annesley had erected the lost monument for her parents, "against the ungrateful nature of oblivious time".
+It indicated that Annesley had erected the lost monument for her parents, "against the ungrateful nature of oblivious time".

-Relatives

-Her sister Grace had a son, Sir Anthony Wildgoose, who married Margaret, the daughter of Henry Lennard, 12th Baron Dacre.